 My research examines the politics of refugee populations focusing on the impacts of humanitarian aid on political violence and how social networks shape local governance in refugee communities.
 I have designed and managed multiple surveys in Lebanon and experimental focus-group research in Lebanon and Jordan.
-I conducted 20 months of fieldwork in Lebanon, and have lived and worked in Lebanon, Syria, Egypt, and Yemen for five years in total.
+I conducted 20 months of fieldwork in Lebanon, and have lived and worked in Lebanon, Syria, Egypt, and Yemen for nearly five years.
 I have conducted research in partnership with the World Bank, International Rescue Committee, and the UN Refugee Agency.

 - “Cooperation, Resources, and Network Structure.
 Theory and Evidence from the Syrian Refugee Crisis.”
 (Online Appendix) (Audio vignettes: Audio and subtitles)

 - “Humanitarian Aid and Civil War.
 Quasi-Experimental Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
 Revise and resubmit at Journal of Conflict Resolution.
 (Online Appendix)

 - Syrian Refugees and Their Hosts in Jordan, Lebanon, and the Kurdistan Region of Iraq: Lives, Livelihoods, and Local Impacts.
 The World Bank.
 Forthcoming.
 With Nandini Krishnan, Tara Vishwanath, Monica Biradavolu, Kevin Carey, Matthew Groh, Meghan Lucas, Nethra Palaniswamy, Flavio Russo Riva, Dhiraj Sharma, Thomas Ginn and Jacob Goldston.

 - “‘Giving More’ Through Direct Cash Aid.”
 Refugees Deeply.
 July 20, 2016.